MICHELLE: Hey, MJ! What game would you play with a wombat?

 I admit, I’d love to see a high-end print version of this series similar to Wandering Son‘s, especially as the visual quality of JManga’s edition makes text sometimes difficult to read, but overall I’m just grateful to be able to read it at all.
 This is really a treasure.

 MICHELLE: I’ve really wanted to read this series for a long time, so I too am really grateful that it’s available in English at last!
 JManga has released a fair amount of yuri in the past year, but this does seem to be the most “emotionally complex” one yet.
 And probably utterly devoid of fanservice.

-MELINDA: Yes, it’s completely fanservice-free, which is a bigger relief than I even expected it to be.
+MJ: Yes, it’s completely fanservice-free, which is a bigger relief than I even expected it to be.
 I’m so accustomed to just wading through fanservice, I sometimes forget how relaxing it is to read without it.

 So what have you been reading this week?

 MICHELLE: I’ve spent the interval since our last column getting caught up on Yumi Unita’s josei series Bunny Drop.